This post is by Oliver Tanqueray, co-ordinator of the Sustainable Seafood Coalition in the UK.

 Last month saw the ‘future relationship’ talks between the UK and the EU resume after a pandemic hiatus.
 Fisheries management was cited by both Michael Gove and Michel Barnier as a major sticking point.
 Although conflicts between democracies over fisheries are surprisingly frequent, this one is at the centre of the constitutional and economic rupture that is Brexit, meaning the stakes are even higher.
 Read more

-This post is by Andy Jordan and Brendan Moore, who are respectively the co-chair and manager of the Brexit&Environment academic network.
+This post is by Andy Jordan and Brendan Moore, who are respectively co-chair and research associate at Brexit&Environment.